shukitchan/archive/README.md

-Archive of old, outdated projects
+Archive of old, outdated and unsupported projects